Embattled GOP House candidate Mark Harris takes stand, after emotional testimony from son

 State election law prohibits anyone other than a guardian or close family member from handling mail-in ballots.
 Harris' team said in a legal briefing submitted to the elections board last week the board should certify him the winner -- no matter what Dowless did for the campaign.

-Harris’ comments come a day after his son took the stand in an emotional testimony that left his father in tears.
+Harris’ comments come a day after his son took the stand in emotional testimony that left his father in tears.

 "I raised red flags at the time the decision was made to hire Mr. Dowless," John Harris said in his testimony on Wednesday.